CNEA-AQ/smn-forecast/SILAM/doc/silam_user-guide.md

 END_COCKTAIL_DESCRIPTION
 ```

-If `gas_phase` = YES and aerosol modes coexist.
+If `gas_phase = YES` and aerosol modes coexist.

 - `component_fraction` = *Component name* *number_of modes* *mass fraction in the aerosol mixture*  *mass fraction in the gas mixture*

-If gas_phase = NO:
+If `gas_phase = NO`:

 -  `component_fraction` = *Component name* *number of modes* *mass fraction in the aerosol mixture*

-If `gas_phase` = YES and no aerosol phase:
+If `gas_phase = YES` and no aerosol phase:

 - `component_fraction` = *Component name* *mass fraction in the gas mixture*

 # 4 Running the model

-There is only one argument to be given to run the model, the control file name.
+There is only one argument to be given to run the model: the control file name.
 This can be done via one of the following command line constructions in a command prompt window.

 Notations below are: